WPManageNinja/fluent-smtp/readme.txt

 == Description ==

 ###  WordPress Email SMTP Plugin For Any Email Service
-Are you having problems with your WordPress not sending emails?
-This is the plugin that will solve your email deliverability problem.
+Are you having problems with your WordPress emails not sending?
+Or looking to set the email address in which your emails are delivered from.
+This plugin will solve all your email deliverability problems.
 FluentSMTP is the ultimate WP Mail Plugin that connects with your Email Service Provider natively and makes sure your emails are delivered 💯.

-Our goal is to send your WordPress emails delivery fast, secure, and make sure your WordPress emails reach the email inbox.
+Our goal is to send your WordPress emails fast, secure, and reach the email inbox.

 Fluent SMTP plugin fixes your email delivery issue by connecting WordPress Mail with your email service providers.
-These integrations are native so it will send the emails super fast.
+These integrations are native, so it will send the emails superfast.

-Connect as many Email Service Providers as you want and FluentSMTP will route your transactional and marketing emails automatically.
-This is one of the unique features that FluentSMTP has.
+Connect as many Email Service Providers as you want and FluentCRM will route your transactional and marketing emails automatically.
+This is one of the unique features that FluentCRM has to offer.

 [youtube https://www.youtube.com/watch?v=Je0OPk1NnjI]